1005jh/jasonkang14.github.io/content/posts/2022-06-01---list-vs-tuple.md

 # TL;DR

 ### The major difference between the two is that tuples are immutable while lists are mutable.
-This means that you can change lists but you cannot change tuples.

 I started to watch MITOpenCourseWork in order to study some basics of computer science.
 Today, I got to look into the difference between list and tuple.